PALKIP/verynteractive/README.md

 - Rebalanced tools
   - wood is wood
   - stone is slow and heavy
-  - copper is heavy
+  - copper is fast and heavy
   - iron is balanced
-  - gold is very fast... for some reason
+  - gold is very fast
   - diamond is fast
-  - netherite is very fast again
+  - netherite is very fast and heavy
 - Rebalanced enchantments
-  - bane of arthropods and smite actually deal damage
+  - bane of arthropods and smite deal more extra damage
-  - channeling WORKS???
+  - channeling works like in bedrock
-  - fire protection and projectile protection aren't overshadowed by protection anymore
+  - blast/fire/projectile protection aren't overshadowed by protection anymore
-  - unbreaking five because why not at this point
+  - unbreaking 4 and 5
 - Better minecarts
   - i just oiled their wheels a tad
   ![](props/minecarts.gif)